All Year: Yes (except December)

 Hallo and Welcome!
 S'mae a chroeso!

-Current residents include sheep, cattle (Herefords and Aberdeen Angus), several chickens, ducks and geese, two Welsh Cobs, two cats and one or two humans...
+This is a small hill farm in a beautiful valley, not far from the Glamorgan coast.
+Current residents on the farm include sheep, cattle (Herefords and Aberdeen Angus), a few chickens, two Welsh Cobs, two cats and one or two humans...

 There is also loads of wildlife including buzzards, foxes, lizards - and of course slugs...